tayyabamin12/Assignment/README.md

 The main focus is on a highly performant app (smooth scrolling & lag-free UI)

+## Usage

+If you want to run this application, do the following steps.
+- Create an account and sign in here [Shutterstock].
+- Go to [developers page] and create an app.
+- Generate Token and copy the token.
+- place your own *TOKEN* in **local.properties** file as below.
+  > `apiKey=YOUR_TOKEN`

 ## Tech

 App is implemented by using following: